Bahamas Bound From Toronto In February

 While we were already in paradise staying at Rob’s staffed 6,000 square foot condo on the beach, we decided we should see another of The Bahamas islands.
 We have visited the outer Exuma islands by boat on an earlier trip, but after seeing Rob’s swimming pigs video, we decided our Valentine’s treat would be at the all inclusive Sandals Emerald Bay Resort.
 It was a great week, with days spent relaxing by the quiet pool, mixed with days where we set the alarm clock to wake early to go scuba diving or on the awesome Ocean Safari trip to see swimming pigs, iguana island and to snorkel the great waters of Exuma.

-I could say that the best part of spending February in the Bahamas was escaping the frigid Toronto winter but that would not be fair to all the great things that we did this trip to Bahamas.
+I could say that the best part of being Bahamas bound in February was escaping the frigid Toronto winter.
+But that would not be fair to all the great things that we did this trip to Bahamas.
 We enjoyed a great mix of just sitting in the sun and exploring.
 At one point I texted my friend Rob … “if I were any more relaxed, I would be dead”.
 We would leave the Bahamas totally refreshed.

 Of course, it was easier to leave knowing we had already booked our Caribbean and South American cruise for April!